Violence at Work Compensation Claims

 These types of claims are often traumatic experiences which can involve severe physical and emotional injuries, impacting hugely on lives.

 Details of the type of workplaces which are most at risk for violent incidents at work are listed by the Health and Safety Executive.
 Those who work in the service industry, education, the care profession, those acting in authority, security workers, collection and delivery companies are all deemed most at risk.

 An assault could mean you have been attacked by a fellow worker, a supervisor or a customer/client.
 In some cases, this could mean that your employer has failed to provide a safe working environment.

 What responsibilities does my employer have?

 All employers have a duty to protect employees on all levels including potential violence at work.
-The Health and Safety Executive states: “Any incident in which a person is abused, threatened or assaulted in circumstances related to their work.”
+The Health and Safety Executive defines workplace violence as: “any incident in which a person is abused, threatened or assaulted in circumstances related to their work.”

 All employers must take appropriate and logical steps to avoid any violent incidents occurring.
 Possible steps could include: